Founders AND DIRECTORS

 She has choreographed at the Universities of Texas-Austin, Richmond, Broward, Simon Fraser in Vancouver, Wichita, TCU, Texas Tech, Princeton, Rutgers, Utah, Southern Mississippi, at The National School for Contemporary Dance in Denmark, The Kuopio and Oulu Conservatories in Finland, Arnheim Academy and European Dance Development Center in the Netherlands, Lasalle-SIA, College of the Arts in Singapore, The Royal Danish Ballet School, University of the Americas in Mexico, and at the Bellas Artes International Choreography Competition in Mexico City.

-Charlotte has been invited as a choreographer to create work at "The Yard" Dance Colony in Massachusetts, The International Course for Professional Choreographers and Composers in England, at PACT/Zollverein in Essen, Germany and to teach and choreograph at the International Dance Competition in Seoul.
+Charlotte has been invited as a choreographer to create work at "The Yard" Dance Colony in Massachusetts, The Watermill Center in the Hamptons, The International Course for Professional Choreographers and Composers in England, at PACT/Zollverein in Essen, Germany and to teach and choreograph at the International Dance Competition in Seoul.

 She has staged her work at the Kaleidoskop Theatre, at the New Opera house and "Den Nye Scene" in Copenhagen, at NYU/ Skirball Center for the Performing Arts in NYC, at the Alliance Francaise in Singapore and she directed the stage workshop at the famed Bauhaus Institute in Germany.